 Sorry, I didn’t get any photos of it at this point, or if I did I can’t find them.
-And within a couple hours of re-staining it I actually went over the entire sofa with rags (and some mineral spirits, I think) and was able to mostly wipe off the stain I had added.
+And within a couple of hours of re-staining it, I actually went over the entire sofa with rags (and some mineral spirits, I think) and was able to mostly wipe off the stain I had added.
 Probably because I hadn’t sanded prior, and probably because it was super humid and not the best staining conditions.
 Whatever the case, I was A-okay with it.

 The next day I went to the shop that sold the CeCe Caldwell stain in Kukui and brought it home.
-I should have just waited and done this to begin with.
+I should have just waited and done this, to begin with.
 When will I learn?

 I love that this stain isn’t sticky or smelly and I can actually wash it off if I accidentally get it on my arm or something.
-I’m not affiliated with them, I just really prefer water based stains and sealers.
+I’m not affiliated with them, I just really prefer water-based stains and sealers.

 Although this stain is dark, it’s normally not nearly as dark as it turned out.
 This is because I was going over a previous stain job on the sofa.